Browse documentation

 });

 JavaScript end-to-end tests are the primary testing mechanism.
 Every new feature or bug fix must include tests that validate the behavior through the full pipeline (lexer → parser → interpreter/VM execution) using the most public surface available.
-CI runs all tests in both interpreted and bytecode mode.
+CI runs all tests in interpreter mode and bytecode mode.

 • Specification by example -- Each test file is a runnable specification of expected behavior.